dinesh-coderepo/blogsite/src/blog_posts/Astrology/content.md

 ---
-title: Developing a Astrology web app users will love
+title: Developing a Astrology webapp users will love.
-subheading: Making of astrology app to revolutionize the way we use atro with AI and LLMs
+subheading: Making of astroyuga app to revolutionize the way we use astrology with AI and LLMs
 date: 2024-08-07
 ---

-# Devloping a Astrology web app using replit AI and deploying to webapp.
+# Developing a Astrology web app using replit AI and deploying to webapp.

-## Using Replit AI to Generate Basic UI

 To kickstart our astrology web app, we'll leverage Replit AI to generate the basic placeholder for the initial version of the app to host.
 The idea is to develop a full-fledged subscription model app with the following features: